Color visual analogue scale or color analog scale is a pain assessment tool that is build on the pattern of Visual Analog Scale.

 The respondent is told something like following in his/ her language

 “See this scale, it is like a thermometer.
 The bottom, where it is small and white means no pain and the top where it is wider and red means the most pain you can imagine” and the assessor points to each end while describing.

 After explaining about the scale, the respondent is asked to do his/her part

 “You slide the marker to the spot on the thermometer that shows how much pain you are having right now.

 All measurements are recorded to the closest 0.25 cm.

 Repeated studies have shown color analog scale to be a valid scale for evaluation of pain intensity in children.

 Incoming search terms:

-- color analogue scale in pain measurement (1)
+- printable visual analog scale for pain (1)

 - pediatric color pain scale (1)